ezampino/mtip-tutorial/docs/lessons/Lesson3.md

 Note: You can create folders in your GitHub repository, just like on your computer.

+### Gitter
+Gitter is a chat platform (like Skype, Slack, etc.) that is linked to GitHub accounts.

+We created a Gitter room for this tutorial, please join [here](https://gitter.im/tis-lab/MTIP-tutorial?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 ### Additional Resources
 - [Frequently Asked Questions](FAQ)
 - [Git and GitHub for Documentation](http://www.slideshare.net/annegentle/git-and-github-for-documentation)